-This 3YO Lusitano stallion is a sweet boy with great genetics and top attitude!
+This 4YO Lusitano stallion is a sweet boy with great genetics and top attitude!
 His bloodlines are something to look at!
 His grand-sire on his father's side is the famous Opus-72 and on his mother's side we can find the acknowledged Lusitano stallion Estoiro.
 As dictated by his pedigree, we believe he will mature into a versatile horse, capable to succeed in both Dressage and Working Equitation.
 Under saddle, and despite he is still green in his training, he proves to have great rideability and shows incredible work-ethics, always attentive to his rider and forward-thinking.
 He has a lovely conformation, showing three correct movements, with good natural balance.
 His super relaxed and easy going attitude turns him into a nice prospect for an amateur rider whose goals are to guide a younger up through the levels and enjoy the learning journey together!
-Don't be shy to ask us more: email@example.com
+Don't be shy to ask us more: firstname.lastname@example.org

 To know more about this horse, please contact Lusitano World team.